 Founder George A. Hormel was instrumental in promoting the first child labor laws in the United States.
 He was obligated to work when he was a young boy, and it was his hope that in the future, no child would be forced into a similar situation of exploitation.

 Hormel Foods complies with the age regulations set forth by local, state and federal laws.
 We look to hire the best talent and do this through local talent recruitment.
-We also promote from within the company.
+We also have a long and proud history of promoting from within the company.

 We do not hire anyone under the age of 18 at our processing facilities, in compliance with employment laws of the United States.
-Our policies do not tolerate child labor or forced labor at our facilities, and we forbid the use of forced prison labor.
-Information on collective bargaining agreements can be found in the 2013 Corporate Responsibility Report.
+Our policies do not tolerate child labor or forced labor at either our facilities or within our supply chain, and we forbid the use of forced prison labor.
+Information about collective bargaining agreements can be found in the 2014 Corporate Responsibility Report.

 We value the individual at Hormel Foods.
 Our policies protect each employee’s right to a workplace in which everyone follows laws, avoids discriminatory practices and shows respect for one another.
 If for any reason an employee feels that he or she has received treatment that does not align with these expectations, an anonymous third-party hotline is available to report the discrepancy.
 A team is assigned to review each issue and find a resolution.

 Hormel Foods fully adheres to hiring practices according to all local and federal guidelines.
 We have voluntarily used the E-Verify system since its inception in 1997.
 Administered by the Department of Homeland Security in partnership with the Social Security Administration, this program verifies the eligibility of an employee to work in the United States.
 We also participate in the Mutual Agreement between Government and Employers (IMAGE) program with the U.S. Immigration and Customs Enforcement, which assists us with verification efforts and enhances fraudulent document awareness through education and training.

 Human Rights Statement